Over the last few months, I’ve tried 13 different masks on my hair, and here’s what I learned:

-Masks that provide hair and scalp detoxing and deep cleansing treatments are more effective when used before shampoos.
+Masks that deeply cleanse the hair and scalp are more effective when used before shampoos.
 That’s because they are designed to scrub and exfoliate stubborn buildup and impurities from the scalp and hair that regular shampoos fail to do.

 These masks are also known as pre-shampoo treatments.